Murgh Makhani (Butter Chicken)

 Apply red chili powder, lemon juice and salt to the chicken and set aside for 20 minutes.
 This is the first marination.

-Combine strained yogurt, red chili powder, salt, ginger-garlic paste, lemon juice, garam masala powder and mustard oil.
+Combine all ingredients of the second marinade (see ingredient list).
 Apply this marinade to the chicken and refrigerate for three to four hours; overnight works better.

 Put the chicken on skewers and cook on a grill or a preheated oven at 400°F, for about 10 minutes while turning them over mid way.
 Cook until done.
 Do not overcook, as the chicken will dry out and get fibrous.
-Baste it with butter/ghee/oil a couple of times while cooking.
+Baste it with butter/ghee/oil or marinade if you want, a couple of times while cooking.
+Set aside once done.

 (The chicken may be grilled on a skillet/cast iron pan/grill pan on the stove top too.
 Heat the skillet/stove top grill pan and coat it with oil.
 Place the skewers and cook while turning them around and basting with oil and marinade until done, for about 15 minutes.
 Remove and set aside.)